wingkwong/leetcode-the-hard-way/solutions/0900-0999/0952-largest-component-size-by-common-factor-hard.md

 }
 ```

-Once we got the factors, we use DSU to unite each factor and the number.&#x20;
+Once we got the factors, we use DSU to unite each factor and the number.

 <details>